rubyforgood/babywearing/deploy/docs/quick_deploy.md

 This document summarizes the [provisioning](provisioning.md), [setup](setup.md) and [deploy](deploy.md) steps described in more detail elsewhere.

+For production provisioning, setup and deploy, use target/server_name `prod`

 #### Steps (replace server name as appropriate)

 1. Server provision: